-To better inform organic dairy producers in the Northeast who may be interested in using a bedded pack barn for housing their cattle during the non-grazing season, we carried out a cross-sectional, observational study on organic dairies in Vermont.
-This study aimed to quantify bulk tank milk bacteriology, udder health and hygiene measures for the two most common indoor housing systems in the state for organic farms (freestalls, tiestalls) and for farms using a bedded pack.
+To better inform organic dairy producers in the Northeast who may be interested in using a bedded pack barn for housing their cattle during the non-grazing season, we conducted a cross-sectional, observational study on organic dairies in Vermont.
+This study aimed to quantify bulk tank milk bacteriology, udder health and hygiene measures for the two most common indoor housing systems (freestalls, tiestalls) in the state for organic farms and for farms using a bedded pack.
 The objectives of this project were to identify whether bulk tank milk quality, udder health and hygiene outcomes differed by facility type, with a view to determining if bedded pack systems are a viable option for indoor housing in VT during the non-grazing season.
 We hypothesized that udder health, hygiene, and bulk tank milk bacteriology of bedded pack herds may be inferior to that of more traditional housing types, as has been suggested by some previous research (Peeler et al., Fregonesi and Leaver, 2001, Barberg et al., 2007b, Lobeck et al., 2011).
 A secondary objective was to identify other (non-facility) management-related risk factors associated with bulk tank milk quality, udder health, udder hygiene, and milk production in organic VT dairy herds.

 Materials and Methods